Skip to main content

 It will typically look something like this in your logs:

-• The URL you are trying to scrape is forbidden, and you need to be authorised to access it.
+• The URL really is permission-protected and you need to authenticate.

-• The website detects that you are scraper and returns a 403 HTTP Status Code Forbidden Error as a ban page.
+• The website detected an automated client and returned a 403 as a ban page.

 Let's begin...